 How to Participate

-If you are an NSDC Chapter Member looking for hands-on data science project experience, we welcome you to participate in the NSDC DSP!
-Whether you have completed a data science project before, or are looking to practice a new skill, the NSDC offers an extensive network of support, including Office Hours, guided instructions, and related resources, including articles, videos, and more.
+If you are looking for hands-on data science project experience, we welcome you to participate in the NSDC DSP!
+Whether you have completed a data science project before, or are looking to practice a new skill, the NSDC offers an extensive network of support, including Office Hours, guided instructions, and helpful resources, including articles, videos, and more.

-DSP Project Teams have 2-4 members each.
-You may apply with a team of your own or ask a Project Leader to pair you with other NSDC Chapter Members from around the world!
+You may choose to participate in a DSP individually, or you may choose to participate in a DSP Project Team of 2-4 members.
+You may apply with a team of your own or ask the NSDC HQ Team to pair you with other NSDC Community Members from around the world!

 Step 1: Review the available Data Science Projects listed below to learn more about the project timeline and milestones.

-Step 2: Click on the NSDC Data Science Projects Application Form to express your interest in participating.
-Please note: We are accepting a limited number of participants during this pilot phase of the Inaugural NSDC DSP.
+Step 2: Click on the NSDC Data Science Projects Call for Participation Form to express your interest in participating.

-Step 3: If you are selected to participate, your Project Leader will send you a Google Colab Notebook with step-by-step instructions on how to complete your data science project prompt.
+Step 3: Your Project Mentor will then send you a Google Colab Notebook with step-by-step instructions on how to complete your data science project prompt.
 These instructions include milestones, tentative due dates, and other informative resources.

-Step 4: You will be invited to join virtual Office Hours, hosted by your NSDC Project Leaders, to learn the best data science practices to help guide your project.
+Step 4: You will be invited to join virtual Office Hours, hosted by your NSDC Project Mentors, to learn the best data science practices to help guide your project.

-Step 5: Once your project is completed, share your completed Google Colab Notebook with your Project Leaders for review.
+Step 5: Once your project is completed, share your completed Google Colab Notebook with email@example.com for review.
 Afterwards, you may receive an invitation from the NSDC to create a short video based on your data science project findings.
 You may also receive a certificate for your participation and an endorsement of your gained skills on LinkedIn.

 Sign up for a Data Science Project!

-The NSDC DSP Leaders have developed an Internet Movie Database (IMDb) Sentiment Analysis project which gives participants the opportunity to gain new data pre-processing, data visualization, and Python programming skills.
+The NSDC DSP Mentors and REAL Volunteers have developed guided data science projects which give participants the opportunity to gain new data pre-processing, data visualization, and Python programming skills.

-Learn more about the Sentiment Analysis Project, including milestones, deliverables, relevant skills, and more, below.
+Learn more about the Netflix Data Cleaning Project and the Sentiment Analysis Project, including milestones, deliverables, relevant skills, and more, below.

 Eligibility & Resources

-All undergraduate, graduate, and post-graduate students, researchers, staff, and professors within the NSDC Chapter System are welcome to participate in the NSDC Data Science Projects.
+All community college/undergraduate, graduate, and post-graduate students, researchers, staff, and professors are welcome to participate in the NSDC Data Science Projects.